Scania Logo

 1984 – 1995

 This logo was created shortly before the company entered the US market.
-At that time, it was named Saab-Scania due to its merger with Saab.
+At that time, it was known as Saab-Scania following its merger with Saab.
 Designers placed the name in a large blue circle, dividing the words with a pattern of thin white lines that form a cylinder-like shape.
-The brand’s traditional symbol is at the center of the geometric figure—a red griffin’s head with an open beak, a protruding tongue, and a large golden crown.
+The brand’s traditional symbol is at the center of the geometric figure, a red griffin’s head with an open beak, a protruding tongue, and a large golden crown.

 The mythical creature combines the qualities of two animals: the eagle and the lion.
 It inherits strength and keen eyesight from the eagle and from the lion, power and majesty.
 Culturally, the griffin represents the province of Skåne, where the company was originally based.
 The circular shape of the emblem also conveys several meanings:

-- The circle, combined with the curving white lines, creates a sense of motion, highlighting the dynamism of the vehicles.
+• The circle, combined with the curving white lines, creates a sense of motion, highlighting the vehicles’ dynamism.

 The brand name is rendered in a difficult-to-read font, causing the letters in the words to blend and curve in various directions.
-On one hand, this style hampers the visual clarity of the logo; on the other, it makes the logo distinctive and memorable.
+On the one hand, this style hampers the logo’s visual clarity; on the other, it makes it distinctive and memorable.

 1995 – 2017